 Changing Your Name After Divorce - For You, For Your Child

-Ultimately, statistics reveal that a vast a majority of couples still go the traditional route of retaining the husband's family name and shedding the maiden name.
-Of course the term "husband" is relative to your particular circumstance, and by no means is regulated to strictly a male/female scenario, but for the sake for clarity we will use the classic terms in order to distinguish one from the other.
+Ultimately, statistics reveal that a vast majority of couples still go the traditional route of retaining the husband's family name and shedding the wife’s maiden name.
+Of course, the term "husband" is relative, and by no means limited to a male/female scenario, but for the sake for clarity, we will use the classic terms to distinguish one from the other.